ENelson526/CptS-471/README.md

 ### Programming Project 3 (PP3) - Suffix Array Construction
 Given a group of sequence files, construct a Generalized Suffix Tree of all the sequences and find the shortest unique substring of each sequence.

+Then, for each pair of sequences, construct a GST and a similarity matrix.
+This will find the longest common substring and similarity score between the two sequences.
+The similarity score will be calculated using the affine gap penalty.

+There are multiple sample sequences and alphabets included in the repository.
+However, custom sequences and alphabets can be used.
+Please ensure that the custom sequence file follows the same format as the examples and that the custom alphabet is in lexiocgraphical order with spaces in between each character.